s-taylor/time-walk/README.md

 * add get occurance function to return singular value, i.e. get me the 10th occurance of this rule
 * use the above in the between function
 * allow user to specify output type? moment.js object, js date, integer?
-* Remove use of decimals in calcs?
+* remove use of decimals in calcs so more accurate
+* compile to ES2015